wrongkindofdoctor/swig/Doc/Manual/src/Fortran.md

  end enum
 ```

-These are then treated as standard C integers elsewhere in the code; on the
+These enumerators are treated as standard C integers in the C wrapper code
-Fortran side this is achieved with the dummy argument type
+code.
+In the Fortran wrapper code, procedures that use the enumeration use the
-`integer(kind(MyEnum))`.
+type `integer(kind(MyEnum))` to clearly indicate what enum type is required.

 Some C++ enumeration definitions cannot be natively interpreted by a Fortran
 compiler (e.g. `FOO = 0x12,` or `BAR = sizeof(int),`), so these are defined in